Mukhtar Mai

 Mukhtaran Bibi (مختاراں بی بی; born c.
 1972), now known as Mukhtār Mā'ī, is a Pakistani human rights activist from the village of Meerwala, located in the rural tehsil of Jatoi in the Muzaffargarh District of Punjab, Pakistan.
-In June 2002, Mā'ī was the victim of a gang-rape sanctioned by a tribal council of the local Mastoi Baloch clan, as a form of 'honour revenge'; the council ruling was a result of a dispute between the wealthier Mastoi Baloch and Mā'ī's Tatla clan.
+In June 2002, Mā'ī was the victim of a gang-rape sanctioned by a tribal council of the local Mastoi clan, as a form of 'honour revenge'; the council ruling was a result of a dispute between the wealthier Mastoi Baloch clan and Mā'ī's Tatla caste.

 Although local custom would expect her to commit suicide after being raped, Mā'ī spoke up and pursued a case against her rapists, which was picked up by both domestic and international media.
-On 1 September 2002, an anti-terrorism court sentenced 6 men (including the 4 rapists) to death for rape.
-However, in 2005, the Lahore High Court cited "insufficient evidence" and subsequently acquitted 5 of the 6 convicted rapists, while commuting the punishment of the sixth man to a life sentence.
-Mā'ī and the government appealed this decision, leading the Supreme Court of Pakistan to suspend the acquittal and hold hearings for an appeal; in 2011, the Supreme Court also acquitted the accused.
+On 1 September 2002, an anti-terrorism court sentenced six men, including the four rapists, to death for rape.
+However, in 2005, the Lahore High Court cited "insufficient evidence" and subsequently acquitted five of the six convicted rapists, while commuting the punishment of the sixth man to a life sentence.
+Mā'ī and the government appealed this decision, leading the Supreme Court of Pakistan to suspend the acquittal and hold hearings for an appeal; In April 2011, the Supreme Court set aside the acquittals of four of the men, but confirmed the acquittal of the other five.
+Mukhataran Bibi's attorney and supporters planned an appeal of the verdict.

 Though the safety of Mā'ī and her family and friends has been in jeopardy since the incident, she remains an outspoken advocate for women's rights in Pakistan and elsewhere.
 She started the Mukhtar Mai Women's Welfare Organization to help support and educate women in rural areas throughout Pakistan.
 In April 2007, Mā'ī won the North–South Prize from the Council of Europe.
-In 2005, Glamour Magazine named her 'Woman of the Year'.
+In 2005, Glamour magazine named her 'Woman of the Year'.
 According to a 2006 The New York Times report, "Her autobiography is the No. 3 best seller in France, and movies are being made about her.
 She has been praised by dignitaries like Laura Bush and the French foreign minister".
 However, on 8 April 2007, The New York Times reported that Mā'ī lives in fear for her life due to threats from the Pakistani government and local feudal lords.
 Former President of Pakistan, Pervez Musharraf has admitted on his personal blog that he placed restrictions on her movement in 2005, as he was fearful that her work and the publicity it received would hurt the international image of Pakistan.